 FIND YOUR RATIO!

 Different ratios of CBD and THC are more suitable for different conditions and different individuals.

-A patient with little or no experience with cannabis might begin by using a CBD-dominant remedy with little THC – and then gradually increase the amount of THC until he or she finds a ratio suitable for their condition and temperament.
+A patient with little or no cannabis experience might start by using a high CBD remedy with little THC.
+Depending on the results, he or she might gradually increase the amount of THC until a ratio suitable for their condition and temperament is achieved.

-It is important to keep in mind that cannabinoid compounds have biphasic properties, whereby small doses and high doses of the same substance can produce opposite effects.
+It is important to keep in mind that cannabinoid compounds have biphasic properties, which means that low and high doses of the same substance can produce opposite effects.

 Small doses of cannabis tend to stimulate; higher doses can have a sedative effect.

 Too much THC, while not lethal, can amplify anxiety and mood disorders.
 CBD has no known adverse side effects at any dose.
 But an excessive amount of CBD could be less effective therapeutically than a moderate dose.

 “Less is more” is often the case with respect to cannabinoid therapeutics.

 Although banned by federal law, dosed cannabis medicine is currently available in the form of concentrated oil extracts.
 Infused in sublingual sprays, capsules, edibles, and other products, these potent oil extracts have varying ratios of CBD and THC that are calibrated to suit the needs and sensitivities of a wide range of patients.